816 20th Street

 About Aunt Leah's:

-Aunt Leah's is a top-rated 5-star charity with Good demonstrated impact.
+Aunt Leah's is a 5-star charity with best practices in financial transparency and a Good impact rating.
 This charity has a high results reporting grade and low funding reserves, indicating a need for funding.

 Founded in 1988, Aunt Leah’s helps those previously in foster care live independently.
 It also helps women avoid losing custody of their children.
 The 2020 Vancouver Homeless Count Report indicates 32% of those surveyed were connected to foster care.
-In 2024, the age at which youth age out of care rose from 19 to 27 years of age.
+In 2024 the Ministry of Children and Family Development (MCFD) extended its services to 27 years of age, providing income support, life skills and education support and counseling services.
 The charity states that while this increases support, it does not yet address the unique needs of youth.
 Aunt Leah’s runs four major programs: Housing, Employment, Education and Life Skills.
 Charity Intelligence calculates it spent $4.6m on its programs in F2023.

 The Housing program received 67% of program spending.
 The charity runs five housing programs that provide housing to youth and families at risk.
 In F2023, Aunt Leah’s provided 170 individuals with stable housing.
 Included in that 170 were 14 young mothers and their 18 children.
 The charity reduces the number of children entering the foster care system by giving housing and guidance to young mothers.
 In F2023, it supported 11 foster youth who aged out of foster care in Lale House.
 Three of those young adults are now pursuing post-secondary education.
 Three more have moved to stable long-term housing.